 Forest Meteorological Tower Data

-Meteorological data from WBEA’s six remote instrumented towers are available for download under the Historical Monitoring Data tab at: http://wbea.org/monitoring-stations-and-data/historical-monitoring-data
+Meteorological data from WBEA’s six remote instrumented towers are available for download under each tower listed at: http://wbea.org/historical-monitoring-data/

 The six, 30-metre tall, solar-powered meteorological towers The six meteorological towers are located throughout the region at WBEA Forest Health Monitoring sitesJack Pine (JP) Plots (JP104, JP107, JP201, JP213, JP311, and JP316) and form a regional network encompassing the Athabasca Oil Sands mining area.
 These towers provide essential data from outside the Athabasca River valley, where few continuous data sources exist. .
 Instruments on the towers provide Continuous data on wind speed, wind direction, temperature, and relative humidity are collected at four levels per tower, from above-and-below within and above the jack pine canopy, and conform conforming to the US Environmental Protection Agency’s CASTNET Multi-Layer Model (MLM) requirements.
 Tower data are streamed downloaded to WBEA’s database by satellite and cellular /modem uplink to WBEA’s database and then uploaded to the website.